Yusufii9/CNPRM2025-Conference---AI-for-Image-Analysis-Workshop/README.md

 - `Image Analysis Tutorial.ipynb`: Main Colab notebook for hands-on exercises
 - `Step-by-step Workshop Instructions.pdf`: Setup instructions and how to run the notebook in Google Colab
-- `Handout-Guide.docx`: Quick reference on model evaluation metrics (e.g., accuracy, precision, recall)
+- `Handout-Guide.pdf`: Quick reference on model evaluation metrics (e.g., accuracy, precision, recall)
 - `Workshop.pptx`: Slides covering the theory and case studies used in the workshop

 ## 🚀 Getting Started